Lemoncode/Angular-Architecture-Fundamentals/angular 6/Demos/03 eager module/game-catalog/README.md

 export class UserModule { }

 ```

-1. We import the shared module here, conatains CommonModule and FormsModule
-2. We are not creating a routing module, since this module has only one root seems to be an overkill.
+1. We are not creating a routing module, since this module has only one root seems to be an overkill.

-### Step 7.
+### Step 8.
 For last we have to update app.module.ts

 ```diff app.module.ts
 +import { UserModule } from './user/user.module';